 Note: Most LMBRIC issues and some of the Illustrated Instruction issues have a separate page of references/bibliography notes.
 I include a link to the reference page immediately after the list of articles in each issue.

-Japanese and English versions: A link to the Japanese language version can be found in the upper menu of each L-MBRIC article, click on “Nihongo-ban” in the English issue’s upper menu.
-However, the Illustrated Instruction issues do not have links to their Japanese language equivalents, so in this guide I have included a link to the Japanese version immediately following the link to the English version for each of the Illustrated Instruction issues.
+Japanese 日本語版 and English versions: Each L-MBRIC issue has a link to the Japanese or English language version at the top of the page.
+For example, click on “Nihongo-ban” in any English issue’s header to go to the Japanese version.
+However, the Illustrated Instruction issues do not include these links to their Japanese/ English language equivalents, so in the guide below I include a link to the Japanese version immediately following the link to the English version (only for the Illustrated Instruction series).

 Two important Illustrated Instruction issues that don’t seem to be connected to a particular issue of LMBRIC: